Paul Lin Ta-kuang: Later role as mediator and as academic (1970-1988)

 Beside this informal role Lin was a key player in developing economic ties between Canada and China, where in 1978 he led a ground-breaking trade delegation.
 He also advocated the formation of the Canada-China Business Council which remains a flourishing organization to date.

 On November 26, 1979, Deng Xiaoping met Lin and Frank Gibney of the US Encyclopædia Britannica.
 During the meeting Deng announced a new stance on economic policy, introducing the concept of socialist market economy.
 Answering a question by Lin about past restrictions on the role of a market economy in China, Deng clarified: "why can't there be a market economy in socialism"?
 We can't say that this is capitalism.
 Our planned economy is in the primary position; it integrates with the market economy, but this is a socialist market economy."

-He participated to the International dialogue with the Chinese Churches in Montreal, October 1981 where he met with his longtime friend K. H. Ting 丁光訓 (1915- 2012), then Anglican bishop of Zhejiang and a prominent figure in Chinese Christianity.
+He participated to the International dialogue with the Chinese Churches in Montreal, October 1981 where he met with his long-time friend K. H. Ting 丁光訓 (1915- 2012), then Anglican bishop of Zhejiang and a prominent figure in Chinese Christianity.

 He retired from McGill in 1982.

-In 1984 he collaborated with Gary Bush at the Canadian short documentary film "The Children of Soong Ching-ling", which was nominated for an Academy Award for Best Documentary Short.
+In 1984, he collaborated with Gary Bush at the Canadian short documentary film "The Children of Soong Ching-ling", which was nominated for an Academy Award for Best Documentary Short.

 He was appointed as rector of University of East Asia (later Macau University) in 1986.
 In his role as rector he conferred an honorary Doctor of Law degree on the former U.S. Secretary of State, Henry Kissinger, and the former Canadian Prime Minister, Pierre Elliott Trudeau.
 In 1988 he resigned as the Rector of the University of East Asia, due to the restriction of academic freedom under the Macau Government’s policy.

 Later political activism and last years (1989-2004)

 After his resignation, Lin settled back in Vancouver and became an Honorary Professor in the Institute of Asian Research at the University of British Columbia.
 He established and chaired the Institute's China Program for Integrative Research and Development and was appointed to the UBC Senate in 1994.

 He played a role in organizing a number of Vancouver's civic societies.

 After 1989, he became a vocal critic of Tiananmen repression.

-In 1998 he became a Member of the Order of Canada, the highest national honor.
+In 1998, he became a Member of the Order of Canada, the highest national honour.

 Equally active in community and charitable services, Lin set up a personal charity and donated steadily in support of children, hospitals, arts and social services in Vancouver.
 The Lin couple founded the Soong Ching Ling Children's Foundation of Canada which is devoted to linking the people of Canada and China, and promoting the education, health and welfare of children.